duckdb/duckdb-web/_posts/2024-05-03-vector-similarity-search-vss.md

 At runtime however, much like the `ART` the `HNSW` index must be able to fit into RAM in its entirety, and the memory allocated by the `HNSW` at runtime is allocated "outside" of the DuckDB memory management system, meaning that it wont respect DuckDB's `memory_limit` configuration parameter.

-Another current limitation with the `HNSW` index so far are that it only supports the `FLOAT` (a 32-bit, single-precision floating point) type for the array elements and only distance metrics corresponding to the three built in distance functions, `array_distance`, `array_inner_product` and `array_cosine_similarity`.
+Another current limitation with the `HNSW` index so far are that it only supports the `FLOAT` (a 32-bit, single-precision floating point) type for the array elements and only distance metrics corresponding to the three built in distance functions, `array_distance`, `array_negative_inner_product` and `array_cosine_distance`.
 But this is also something we're looking to expand upon in the near future as it is much less of a technical limitation and more of a "we haven't gotten around to it yet" limitation.

 ## Conclusion